liltable/V9/README.md

 # Visionary IX (V9)

 A UCI compliant chess engine written in the V programming language.\
-Current Version: 0.2 (+150 elo)\
+Current Version: 0.3 (+85 elo)\
-Changelog: Added transposition tables and a simple move ordering scheme with PV-move and TT-move bonuses.
+Changelog: Added a bonus for capture moves in the sketchy move ordering scheme.

 ## Features
 - [x] Legal Move Generation